-Checking the qualification(s) of the assessor(s)
+6. Checking the qualification(s) of the assessor(s)

-The qualification of the assessor has been checked by the Headteacher and exams officer.
+6.1 The qualification of the assessor has been checked by the Headteacher and exams officer.
 Evidence can be found within the school and are checked annually.

-How the assessment process is administered
+7. How the assessment process is administered

-Initial identification of any need is from a pupil's induction into the school and information gleaned from previous placements, KS2/3 data and from teaching and support staff once the pupil has transitioned to us.
+7.1 Initial identification of any need is from a student's induction into the school and information gleaned from previous placements, KS2/3 data and from teaching and support staff once the student has transitioned to us.
 Relevant support is put in place to show a history of normal working practices.
 Regular assessments are carried out as per the regulations of the assessments by our in house assessor.
 Appropriate evidence is collated over time which includes various documentation and the relevant mainstream schools are kept informed.
 If the need for Access arrangements is evident, mainstream schools are contacted, the relevant paperwork is sent to them in order for them to apply for access arrangements.

-Assessment is carried out in a quiet room by the assessor in question.
+7.2 Assessment is carried out in a quiet room by the assessor in question.
 All work is reviewed independently by them and the school make arrangements following these recommendations.
-Candidates for screening are put forward by teachers, and discussed at SLT/Curriculum leaders level to gauge whether or not an assessment is needed.
+Candidates for screening are put forward by teachers, and discussed at Senior Leadership Team (SLT)/Curriculum leaders level to gauge whether or not an assessment is needed.
 We confirm that all assessments are chosen for relevancy and administered correctly in accordance with the assessments individual instructions.
-Consent is gained from both parents and pupils and both are fully informed of the process and reasoning behind the assessments and subsequent access arrangements awarded to the pupils.
-All pupils who are awarded access arrangements are given appropriate training in order to transfer the arrangements from the classroom to the exam room so that they fully benefit from an arrangement given.
+Consent is gained from both parents/carers and students and both are fully informed of the process and reasoning behind the assessments and subsequent access arrangements awarded to the students.
+All students who are awarded access arrangements are given appropriate training in order to transfer the arrangements from the classroom to the exam room so that they fully benefit from an arrangement given.

-Recording evidence of need
+8 Recording evidence of need

-Each pupil is assessed at the end of each half term and results are recorded by subject staff.
-The support and teaching staff monitor any type of intervention required by each pupil and record on monitoring documents.
-These are available for all staff to access and aid to the consistency of the support across the subject areas.

-Each member of staff record any access arrangements carried out within classroom based assessments on a specific 'Pink access arrangements' form.
-Teaching and support staff report information through regular meetings and emails.

-Past papers, school based assessments and examples of written work are used to provide evidence of need.
+- 8.1 Each student is assessed at the end of each half term and results are recorded by subject staff.
+The support and teaching staff monitor any type of intervention required by each student and record on monitoring documents.
+These are available for all staff to access and aid to the consistency of the support across the subject areas. - 8.2 Each member of staff record any access arrangements carried out within classroom based assessments on a specific 'Pink access arrangements' form.
+Teaching and support staff report information through regular meetings and emails. - 8.3 Past papers, school based assessments and examples of written work are used to provide evidence of need.
 A fully completed Form 8 is available for all AA Students.
 External reports/letters from outside agencies such as Educational Psychologists and CAMHS.
 EHCP or Statement of Educational Need.
 Parental views are also taken into account through discussions at reviews.

-Gathering evidence of normal way of working
+9. Gathering evidence of normal way of working